How to Start and Run a Vending Machine Business

 “If you buy the wrong product, it won’t move and you won’t make any money and you certainly don’t want to throw (product) away,” Ausmus said.

-He said supply chain issues are causing problems getting the right product and keeping it in stock, especially when it comes to novelties.
+He said supply chain issues are still causing problems getting the right product and keeping it in stock.

 Vending machine businesses are scalable, meaning it’s possible to start small and expand.
 You don’t have to wait for payments because customers pay when they purchase an item.